open-policy-agent/gatekeeper/README.md

 ### Exempting Namespaces from Gatekeeper

-Config resource can be used as follows to exclude namespaces from certain processes:
+Config resource can be used as follows to exclude namespaces from certain processes for all constraints in the cluster.
+To exclude namespaces at a constraint level, use `excludedNamespaces` in the [constraint](#constraints) instead.

 ```yaml
 apiVersion: config.gatekeeper.sh/v1alpha1